shanexuu/fintech-savr-app/README.md

 - Securely fetch real-time transactions from connected bank accounts using the Akahu API.
 - Automatically categorize transactions into predefined categories like food, entertainment, and utilities.
-- Edit transaction categories or create your own custom categories for a more personalized experience.
+- Edit transaction categories or create your custom categories for a more personalized experience.

 ### **Budget Management**